 Mature (15–30 years)

-The transformation is clear.
-The tannins have softened, the liquor is dark amber.
-Aromas evoke patinated wood, dates, soft leather, and the undergrowth after rain.
+The transformation is distinct.
+Tannins have softened, the liquor is dark amber.
+Aromas evoke seasoned wood, dates, soft leather, and undergrowth after rain.
 The sweet aftertaste (huigan) is ample and lasting.
-The tea has gained in depth what it has lost in bite.
+The tea has gained depth where it lost its bite.

 Dry storage or wet storage

-How Pu'er is stored radically changes what it becomes.
-Two major schools of thought oppose each other in the world of Chinese tea, and the difference between the two is fundamental.
+The way Pu'er is stored drastically changes what it becomes.
+Two major schools of thought exist in the world of Chinese tea, and the difference between them is fundamental.

 Dry storage

-Dry storage (gan cang, 干仓) consists of keeping the tea in a temperate and low-humidity environment, typically 18 to 25 °C, with a relative humidity of 60 to 70 %.
+Dry storage (gan cang, 干仓) involves keeping the tea in a temperate and low-humidity environment, typically 18 to 25 °C, with a relative humidity of 60 to 70 %.
 The tea evolves slowly, at its own pace.
-The result is a clean, bright Pu'er with clear aromas and a clear liquor.
+The result is a clean, bright Pu'er with clear aromas and a bright liquor.
 This is the preferred method for connoisseurs who seek the purity of the tea and fidelity to its original terroir.

 Wet storage

 Wet storage (shi cang, 湿仓) uses deliberately high humidity, often above 80 %, to accelerate microbial transformation.
-The tea ages faster, darkens faster, and develops earthy, peaty notes, sometimes reminiscent of a damp cellar.
-The warehouses of Hong Kong and Guangzhou have long been the strongholds of this method.
+The tea ages faster, darkens quicker, and develops earthy, peaty, sometimes damp cellar notes.
+The warehouses of Hong Kong and Guangzhou have long been centers for this method.
 But the risk is real: poorly controlled humidity can cause mold, and the tea can turn moldy rather than aged.

 These are not two versions of the same tea; they are two different teas.
 A twenty-year-old sheng stored dry and the same sheng stored wet have almost nothing in common.
 Neither the color, nor the aromas, nor the mouthfeel.